Cutting Kubernetes Pod Startup Time

 The highest-impact moves, in order:

-• Cache or pre-pull images.
+scratchor a distroless base can be an order of magnitude smaller than a full OS image, and pull time scales with size.
+This is the same discipline that keeps a Rust hot path service lean. - Cache or pre-pull images.
 Keep hot images on nodes so a scale-up does not start with a download.
 Image pull on an uncached node is frequently the single biggest chunk of startup.

-• Set resource requests.
+- Set resource requests.
 Without a CPU request, a warming-up process can be starved exactly when it needs CPU most, stretching warmup.
 Requests also let the scheduler place the pod immediately.

-• Use a startup probe.
-A long initialDelaySeconds is a guess; a startup probe lets a slow boot take the time it needs without being killed, while keeping liveness strict afterward.
+initialDelaySecondsis a guess; a startup probe lets a slow boot take the time it needs without being killed, while keeping liveness strict afterward.
 See Readiness Probes That Don’t Lie.

 How can I reduce JVM pod startup time on Kubernetes?